Confidence sets in nonparametric calibration of exponential L\'evy models: Asymptotic normality

 In the results on asymptotic normality we will also include the estimator $\hat\mu(0)$ of the jump density at zero.
 This only makes sense by our smoothness assumption on $\mu$ since there is no way of detecting jumps of height zero.
-Unlike for points $x\neq0$ it will turn out that not the weight function $w_{\mu}^1$ determines the asymptotic distribution but the effective weight function
+The asymptotic distribution of $\hat\mu(0)$ is not determined by the weight function $w^1_\mu$ but by the effective weight function

-The first theorem states the joint asymptotic normality result for the mildly ill-posed case of volatility zero.
+The first theorem states the joint asymptotic normality result for the mildly ill--posed case of volatility zero.